Meet Poet Lee Woodman

 I am grateful to colleagues, friends, and publishers for cheering me on.

 My first full poetry collection, Mindscapes, was published by Poets’ Choice Publishing in 2020, and Homescapes by Finishing Line Press the same year.
-Kelsay Books published Lifescapes in June 2021 and Shanti Arts published Artscapes in January 2022.
+Kelsay Books published Lifescapes in June 2021 and Shanti Arts published Artscapes in January 2022, and Soulscapes in December 2023.

 My poems have appeared in Tiferet Journal, Grey Sparrow Journal, The Ekphrastic Review, vox poetica, The New Guard Review, The Concord Monitor, Naugatuck River Review, Hill Rag, Broadkill Review, and Carvezine.
 I was a Pushcart nominee and received the 2020 William Meredith Prize for Poetry, the 2021 Atlantic Review International Poetry Contest MERIT AWARD, and the 2023 IPA Award for Distinguished Favorite in Poetry.